danny0838/zipremove/README.md

    If multiple members share the same full path, only one is removed when a path is provided.

-   This does not physically remove the local file entry from the archive;
+   This does not physically remove the local file entry from the archive.
-   the ZIP file size remains unchanged.
    Call `ZipFile.repack` afterwards to reclaim space.

    The archive must be opened with mode ``'w'``, ``'x'`` or ``'a'``.